 Step 5.
-Submit Single Audit To the Federal Audit Clearinghouse
+Submit Single Audit to the Federal Audit Clearinghouse

-If the \$750,000 expenditure threshold is met or exceeded, an SA report must be submitted to the Federal Audit Clearinghouse (FAC), not to TDA, within nine (9) months after the Grant Recipient's FYE.
+If the \$750,000 expenditure threshold is met or exceeded, an SA report must be submitted to the Federal Audit Clearinghouse (FAC), not to TDA, within nine (9) months after the Grant Recipient's fiscal year end (FYE).